yonigibbs/yaet/README.md

 - [x] Constantly rotating when at the lowest possible position restarts the timer drop so user can stop the game from progressing at all by just holding down the rotate key.
 - [x] Improve playability wrt long holds of buttons
+- [ ] Add more unit tests for the above
+- [ ] Fix issue where if two empty rows available and user pressing the down arrow, the new shape appears then disappears briefly just before Game Over appears.
 - [ ] Add key binding for dropping current piece immediately (space bar?)
 - [ ] Add ability to pause game
 - [ ] Show upcoming pieces